JAM-Productions/.github/profile/README.md

 JAM-Productions is a groups of developers who enjoy writing code and making projects (to become rich or not).

-Nowdays, this organization is formed by the three cofounders:
+Nowdays, this organization is formed by the three co-founders:

 - [Jordi](https://github.com/jorbush)
 - [Albert](https://github.com/AlbertMartinezM)